 DO YOU OWN OR MANAGE LARGE BUILDINGS IN PHILLY?

 In 2010, Philadelphia enacted its first facade inspection ordinance, requiring owners of buildings with six or more stories to submit inspection reports every five years.
-The code is modeled after that in New York City, with buildings rated as “safe,” “unsafe,” or “safe with a repair and maintenance program.”
+The code is modeled after that in New York City, with buildings classified as “safe,” “unsafe,” or “safe with a repair and maintenance program.”

 On December 4, 2019, Philadelphia enacted a “building energy tune-up” policy aimed at cutting carbon emissions by improving the performance of the city’s largest buildings.
 Every five years, non-residential buildings over 50,000 square feet must undergo an investigation and make adjustments and minor repairs to systems, including the building envelope, that contribute to energy performance.